4 Reasons Why Modularity Is More Important

 Support and implementation teams from these vendors, because of their daily experience, are well-oiled integration machines—perfectly positioned to ensure the 2020 imaging workflow enhancements are implemented while maintaining the system’s interoperability and functionality.

 3. Manage their risk via diversification

 You’ve heard it before, “don’t put all your eggs in the same basket.”

 Just like analog x-ray rooms, CRs, and recently even Windows 7, there are technologies that were just not built to keep up with the technologies of 2020.
 Trying to force these legacy technologies to work nicely with the state-of-the-art, will bog down the whole system and breed frustration without satisfactory results.

-Inevitably, elements of your technological workflow will stop being supported.
+Inevitably, elements of your technological Modularity Workflow Solutions will stop being supported.
 By diversifying your software solutions and suppliers, you give yourself the ability to drop and replace one or two elements without bringing the whole organization to a stand-still.